ZeTRoY/fdf/README.md

 ![Picture](https://github.com/ZeTRoY/fdf/blob/master/Images/Screen%20Shot%202018-07-28%20at%2021.45.18.png)

-Do:
+	Do the next

 >./fdf tests/maps/42.fdf

-Example what should we see:
+	and you will see:

 ![Picture](https://github.com/ZeTRoY/fdf/blob/master/Images/Screen%20Shot%202018-07-28%20at%2021.33.44.png)